Changing Location |

 Another powerful location feature in Radio Mobile is the World Map - available from 'View/World Map',

-or if displayed, by clicking the toolbar icon
+'Ctrl+W' or if displayed, by clicking the toolbar icon

 As an additional feature it is also possible to save your local country overview map under the name of 'Wmap' in .bmp or .jpg format in the RM directory root as an alternate initial World Map display - the map being displayed can be toggled to the World view using 'View/Swap World map' command.
 This enables the quick re-centring of map areas with a double click of the mouse.

 Alternate World map The alternate World map shown below is one I have generated for the UK, and is available in my Base Network - and also from my Downloads page.
 This map can be replaced to show your own local area of interest by changing Wmap.jpg (or to Wmap.bmp) and Wmap.dat to your own generated files.
+This is achieved by displaying a suitable map of your own area of interest, then saving it as 'Wmap' in the root of the RM folder to replace my existing files.

 This page is available in .pdf format here